HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

   sql_file="stylesheet_count.sql"
 ) }}

-Number of style_sheets_ is one thing, but what about the number of actual style _rules_?
+Number of style sheets is one thing, but what about the number of actual style rules?
 Compared to last year, the lower percentiles rose a bit, while the highest barely budged.
-What _is_ different in 2021 versus 2020 is that across nearly all percentiles, desktop pages have more rules on average than do mobile pages.
+What is different in 2021 versus 2020 is that across nearly all percentiles, desktop pages have more rules on average than mobile pages do.

 {{ figure_markup(
   image="rules-per-page.png",